Start Stop Reload¶

 evennia program is not available on the command line you must first install

-Evennia as described in the Getting Started page.
+Evennia as described on the Installation page.

 Below are described the various management options.
 Run